 The Object Filter feature allows filtering objects right in the Comparison Document.
-Applying advanced filters makes the analysis of schema comparison results more effective, informative, and bespoke.
-The feature also allows applying multiple filters and creating custom filters with Filter Editor which can be saved, and used for further comparisons.
+Application of advanced object filters makes the analysis of schema comparison results more effective, informative, and bespoke.
+The feature also allows applying multiple filters and creating custom filters with Filter Editor, which can be saved, and used for further comparisons.

-To open the Object Filter click in the Comparison results window.
+To open the Object Filter, click on the Schema Comparison toolbar, or press Ctrl+L.

 You can use filters to define which objects are displayed in the Comparison results.
 To include or exclude objects, click to select or unselect a checkbox next to them.